 - Rating Details: ____________________________

 Imagine getting a bomb like this dropped on you!
-You get rated Below expectations with no explanation or suggestions to get better...
-As a best practice, if you rate Below, always give an explanation and coaching tips to help the other person avoid this rating next time.
+If you rate Below expectations with no explanation or suggestions to get better, it creates an alarming and distressing situation for the employee.
+As a best practice, if you rate Below, always give an explanation and coaching feedback to help the other person avoid this rating next time.

 General Do's and Don't's

-- Write rating notes and coaching tips for each and every goal.
+- Write rating notes and coaching feedback for each and every goal.

 - Give a clear explanation and a plan for improvement if you rate Below expectations.